What is Broadcast TV?

 There are plenty of options available online to find a local programming guide for broadcast TV in your area.
 My favorite is TV.com.
 They display broadcast channels by zip code, providing a full TV guide of the next week of programming.
 Simply enter your zip code and select “Over the Air” in your preferences and you have an online TV guide for the broadcast channels in your area.

-Now that you know about broadcast TV, save yourself a ton of money and check out these cable TV alternatives that give you more content for far less money compared to a cable TV or satellite subscription.
+Now that you know about broadcast TV, save yourself a ton of money and check out how to watch TV without cable.
+It’s more content for far less money compared to a cable TV or satellite subscription.

 If this article did not answer your specific question, check out the Cord Cutting Guide.
 It provides links to the most important articles in our over 200 pages of content to help you ditch pay TV.